How To Add Charts And Graphs To WordPress

 Visualizer Plugin Description

-Visualizer is an easy-to-use and powerful plugin that lets you create, manage and insert stunning and interactive graphs into your WordPress posts and pages in a few simple steps.
+Visualizer is a simple, easy to use and powerful tool that allows you to create, manage and insert appealing charts into your WordPress posts and pages in a few mouse clicks.

-Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional components are required.
+WordPress Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional plugins are required.

-WordPress Visualizer also contains a variety of charts that are optimized to address your data visualization needs, including:
+Visualizer also comes with a variety of charts optimized for your data visualization needs, including:

 - Line chart